gajus/slonik/README.md

 <a name="slonik-interceptors-interceptor-methods-afterqueryexecution"></a>
 #### <code>afterQueryExecution</code>

-`afterQueryExecution` must return the result of the query, which will be passed down to the client.

-Use `afterQuery` to modify the query result.
+Executed after query has been executed and before rows were transformed using `transformRow`.

-Note: When query is executed using `stream`, then `afterQuery` is called with empty result set and does not affect the query result.
+Note: When query is executed using `stream`, then `afterQuery` is called with empty result set.

 <a name="slonik-interceptors-interceptor-methods-beforequeryexecution"></a>
 #### <code>beforeQueryExecution</code>

 This function can optionally return a direct result of the query which will cause the actual query never to be executed.

+<a name="slonik-interceptors-interceptor-methods-beforequeryresult"></a>
+#### <code>beforeQueryResult</code>

+Executed just before the result is returned to the client.

+Use this method to capture the result that will be returned to the client.

 <a name="slonik-interceptors-interceptor-methods-beforetransformquery"></a>
 #### <code>beforeTransformQuery</code>